This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Take a picnic lunch, or you can buy your lunch at the Cockatoo Island Cafe.
-If not lunch, then, at least a cup of coffee to admire the pretty view with.
+Take a picnic lunch, or you can buy your lunch at the Cockatoo Island Marina Cafe.
+If not lunch, then, at least a cup of coffee from the coffee shops to admire the pretty view with.

 And then end the day with a barbecue dinner, a tent, and the peace and solitude that comes with camping under the stars on Sydney Harbour whilst the majestic Harbour Bridge watches over you.

 More Sydney Travel Tips

 Are you planning to spend more time in Sydney?
 Then these other guides may be useful to you…

 - Things to do with kids in Sydney

 - How to experience the Vivid Sydney Festival with kids

 - What to do in Sydney in 48 hours: An exciting 2 day Itinerary

 - Would you do the Sydney Harbour Bridge Climb?